cnfairydream/tortoise-orm-extra-duckdb/README.md

-# tortoise-orm-extra-duckdb: Tortoise ORM backend for DuckDB
+# Tortoise ORM backend for DuckDB

 This integration allows you to use asyncio duckdb APIs with Tortoise ORM.